 6. WoodlandPro Fallers Axe

 The WoodlandPro Fallers axe is a rare thing nowadays – a sturdy and reliable tool produced in the USA and sold for a reasonable price.
 It has a straight 28-inch American hickory handle and the weighs 5 pounds – it’s a hefty workhorse, specifically designed for logging and woodfelling duties.
-The classic Dayton-style head allows you to drive in wedges with the hardened back face of the axehead.
-Bailey’s harden the Fallers axe to RC 48-55 and paint it with red enamel and clear lacquer to protect it from rust, which is handy if you’re going to be out in wet weather with it for several days at a time, and in general (you can always strip it off if you don’t like it).
+The classic Dayton-style head allowed me to drive in wedges with the hardened back face of the axehead.
+Bailey’s harden the Fallers axe to RC 48-55 and paint it with red enamel and clear lacquer to protect it from rust, which is handy when I took it out in wet weather for several days at a time, and in general (you can always strip it off if you don’t like it).

 The Husqvarna Multipurpose 26-inch axe is not a “true” felling axe.
 At 26 inches in length, it’s slightly shorter than most true felling axes, and the relatively light weight of its head (1.75 lbs) means that swings will have less force behind them than those of felling axes with heavier heads.

 Turn how you look at these specs around, and they can easily be seen as positives.
 After all, you most likely won’t be felling gargantuan old-growth trees regularly.
 If you’re looking for something to take on day hikes or short overnight excursions, you’ll appreciate the Husqvarna’s lighter weight.
 The reason why I included this axe in this list, though, is because of the profile of its bit.
 It is quite thin, which is what you want in a felling axe – and the Husqvarna bites aggressively and deeply.